Karol-Regula/Karol_Regula_William_Ostlund_Final_Project_2016_Spring/README.md

 (Karol) Worked on user interface, first button creates new trainLine and increments the counter visible to the user, second button cycles the current trainLine and turn its color to match.
 Each TrainLine now has its own color.
 Moved the trainLine creation out of Main into GameEngine class.

+(Will) Started working on rail connection.
+This allows the user to use his/her mouse to select two stations and a rail will be built in between.
+It is triggered by a global variable that is also triggered by the click of a button.
+The distance formula is used to determine which Station is to be selected.

 May 21, 2016

 (Karol) Rails that are created by the user are in the color of the line to which they correspond to.
 The cycleLines button is now assumes the color of the active lines upon game startup, (previously it had to be clicked once for this to happen.
 Working on stopping the addition of rails from discriminating between randomly spawned and user made stations.

 (Karol) Rail creation no longer discriminates between user made and randomly spawned stations, all new stations are added to the masterStationList in GameEngine.
 Moved rail creation code out of the draw function into a function in the GameENgine class.
 Will work on making trains run on each TrainLine now.

+(Will) Improved the visual feedback for users.
+Before, the user would have a difficult time figuring out whether it is in range of buttons or not.
+Now colors change with mouse clicks and mouse hovers.
+It also affects stations that need to be selected to build rails in between.

 May 22, 2016